KevinX0/Sciencia-Ai-data-ingestion-project/README.md

 | wait hours       |           3 |
 | hours use        |           3 |

-*   **So What?
-Recommendation:** An OpenAI product manager should treat these themes as a **high-priority backlog**.
+*   **Recommendation:** An OpenAI product manager should treat these themes as a **high-priority backlog**.
 The data indicates that "long thinking" (latency) and frustration with usage limits ("reached limit," "wait hours") are not just isolated complaints but are recognized by the wider community as significant problems. **Immediate Action:** Convene a meeting between Product and Engineering to review and prioritize tickets related to model latency and the UX around usage limits.

 ### **Brief #2: Feature Report Card**
 *   **Business Question:** How are our key product features performing individually in terms of user satisfaction, and where should we focus our engineering resources?